isabella232/advertising-cloud.en/help/dsp/inventory/deal-id-inbox-about.md

 >
 >DSP will share the organization's account names with the relevant SSPs.

 During deal negotiations, tell the publisher to send the deal to your buyer instead of to the parent DSP account.
-The deal identifier may be a name or an ID, depending on the SSP.<!-- Is this correct?
-I think "this" meant "deal identifier. -->
+The deal identifier may be a name or an ID, depending on the SSP.

 ## Actions You Can Take on Your Deals